kekesuke/kekesuke-Graph-Theory-Project/README.md

 # kekesuke-Graph-Theory-Project

-# A description of your repository and its contents pitched at a knowledgeable outsider.
+G00375200

-Project Statement
+# Project description
 This project is about a program  which is written in the Python 3.
 The program  is with functionality to search in a text file using a regular expression.
 The program has few algorithms which are adapted from psudo code from wiki.
 The two of the algirthms used in this program are:
 -Shunting Yard Algorithm is used to converts an Infix Expression to a Postfix Expression using a stack that holds operators.
 -Thompson's Construction is used to convert a Postfix Expression into a Non-deterministic Finite Automata.
 These NFAs can be used to match strings against Regular Expressions.

-# Instructions stating how to run and test your program.
-How to Run the Project:
+# How to Run and test the Project:

 Requirements needed to run the project:
 -Git